João brought up the sack for breakfast after the morning chores were done.

 “No, Mamede.
 I can do it.”

 “Bom.
 Até mais tarde, então.”
+Good.
 Until later, then.

 “Até logo.”
 See you soon.

-Ze climbed into the hold first and handed up the jib, then Mamede entered and closed the cover over himself.
+Ze climbed into the hold first and handed up the jib for the awning.
+Mamede then entered and closed the cover over himself.
 João remained on deck.

-“Aren’t you going to sleep, João?”
+“Aren’t you going to rest?”
 I asked him.

 “Não,” he shook his head.

 Suddenly the idea of a peaceful morning on deck by myself evaporated.
-It’s not that I wanted to be alone.
-I just didn’t know what being alone on deck with João would be like.
+It wasn’t that I wanted to be alone.
+I just didn’t know what being alone with João would be like.
 It made me a little nervous.

 “What are you going to do?”
 I asked him.